tungstenfabric/tf-dev-env/README.md

 use i.e newer kernel header take a look at below examples.

-In case you want to compile TungstenFabric with latest or another custom kernel headers installed in `tf-developer-sandbox` container, then you have to run scons with extra arguments:
+In case you want to compile TungstenFabric with latest or another custom kernel headers installed in `tf-dev-sandbox` container, then you have to run scons with extra arguments:

 ``` bash
 RTE_KERNELDIR=/path/to/custom_kernel_headers scons --kernel-dir=/path/to/custom_kernel_headers